bgianfo/bgianfo.github.io/_drafts/2019-11-21-rundown-protection.md

 ## Data Structure

-Run-down Protection is implemented in the Kernel, but is exposed pubickly thought the windows driver SDK so that driver developers can use the facility in their third party drivers.
+Run-down Protection is implemented in the Kernel, but is exposed pubicly through the windows SDK so that developers can use the facility in their third party drivers.

-Using the windows driver SDK we can see how NT defines the EX_RUNDOWN_REF struct, which is the key datastructure in the Run-down protection implementation.
+Using the publicly available windows driver SDK we can see how NT defines the EX_RUNDOWN_REF struct, which is the datastructure at the center of Run-down protection APIs.

 ```c
 typedef struct _EX_RUNDOWN_REF